-Unlike visiting a classroom to observe a teacher, school site visits to observe administrator practice can vary significantly in length and setting.
+Unlike visiting a classroom to observe a teacher, school visits to observe administrator practice can vary significantly in length and setting (see box on page 52 for some examples).
 It is recommended that evaluators plan visits carefully to maximize the opportunity to gather evidence relevant to an administrator's practice focus areas.
 Further, central to this process is providing meaningful feedback based on observed practice: see the SEED website for forms that evaluators may use in recording observations and providing feedback.
 Evaluators should provide timely feedback after each visit.

-Besides the school site visit requirement, there are no prescribed evidence requirements.
+Besides the school visit requirement, there are no prescribed evidence requirements.
 The model relies on the professional judgment of the administrator and evaluator to determine appropriate sources of evidence and ways to collect evidence.

-Building on the sample evaluation and support plan on page 49, this administrator's evaluator may want to consult the following sources of evidence to collect information about the administrator in relation to his or her focus areas and goals:
+Building on the sample evaluation and support plan on page 52, this administrator's evaluator may want to consult the following sources of evidence to collect information about the administrator in relation to his or her focus areas and goals:

-- Datasystems and reports for student information - Artifacts of data analysis and plans for response - Observations of teacher team meetings - Observations of administrative/leadership team meetings - Observations of classrooms where the administrator is present - Communications to parents and community - Conversations with staff - Conversations with students - Conversations with families - Presentations at Board of Education meetings, community resource centers, parent groups etc.
+- Data systems and reports for student information

+- Artifacts of data analysis and plans for response

+- Observations of teacher team meetings

+- Observations of administrative/leadership team meetings

+- Observations of classrooms where the administrator is present

+- Communications to parents and community

+- Conversations with staff

+- Conversations with students

+- Conversations with families

-Further, the evaluator may want to establish a schedule of school site visits with the administrator to collect evidence and observe the administrator's work.
+Further, the evaluator may want to establish a schedule of school visits with the administrator to collect evidence and observe the administrator's work.
 The first visit should take place near the beginning of the school year to ground the evaluator in the school context and the administrator's evaluation and support plan.
-Subsequent visits might be planned at two-to three-month intervals.
+Subsequent visits might be planned at 2-to 3-month intervals.

-A note on the frequency of school site observations:

-State guidelines call for an administrator's evaluation to include:
+A note on the frequency of school site observations: State guidelines call for an administrator's evaluation to include:

-- 2 observations for each administrator. - 4 observations for any administrator new to their district, school, the profession or who has received ratings of developing or below standard.
+- 2 observations with feedback for each administrator. - 4 observations with feedback for any administrator new to their district, school, the profession or who has received ratings of developing or below standard.